Kingdom Fungi: Characteristics, Classification, Reproduction

 What are the characteristics of fungi?

-Friends, I hope that you have liked the information given about fungi, friends, if you have liked this information, then share it with your friends as well.
+Friends, I hope you enjoyed the information about fungi.
+If so, please share it with your friends.

 Thanks